jonnonz1/nz-statute-book/acts/public/1992/health-and-safety-in-employment-act-1992.md

 (3) To avoid doubt, a person is in a place of work whenever and wherever the person performs work including in a place that— (a) the person moves through; or
   (b) itself moves.
-(4) Until the commencement of the first Order in Council made under this Act declaring harm of any kind or description to be serious for the purposes of this Act, harm of any of the kinds and descriptions specified in Schedule 1 to this Act shall be deemed to be serious harm.
+(4) Until the commencement of the first Order in Council made under this Act declaring harm of any kind or description to be serious for the purposes of this Act, harm of any of the kinds and descriptions specified in Schedule 1 shall be deemed to be serious harm.

 ### 2A All practicable steps
 (1) In this Act, all practicable steps, in relation to achieving any result in any circumstances, means all steps to achieve the result that it is reasonably practicable to take in the circumstances, having regard to—